The Hamiltonian constraint in the symmetric teleparallel equivalent of general relativity: Conclusions

 We have presented the mathematical formalism pertinent to the symmetric teleparallel equivalent of general relativity, particularly stressing the similarities and differences with general relativity.
 Since the GR and STEGR Lagrangians differ by a boundary term, differences in the equations of motion would not be expected.
 However, we have altered the boundary term via an integration by parts, obtaining a slightly different Lagrangian with altered nondynamical terms.
 Such boundary terms that relate GR and STEGR affect the canonical structure of any physical theory, a fact that has consequences in other aspects of physics different than the dynamics of the equations of motion, as for instance physics that depends on the boundary such as black hole thermodynamics or the definition of energy.

-We have reviewed the 3+1 decomposition of the Lagrangian of STEGR by introducing an ADM split in the metric and derived the Hamiltonian, and the Hamiltonian and momenta constraints.
+We have reviewed the 3+1 decomposition of the Lagrangian of STEGR by introducing an ADM split in the metric and derived the Hamiltonian, the Hamiltonian and momenta constraints, and Hamilton's equations for the momenta.
 Different from previous works, we have presented arguments in favor of altering a boundary term in the action that otherwise would give the same Hamiltonian than general relativity, and used to our favor to obtain a modified 3+1 Lagrangian and therefore a different Hamiltonian constraint.
 The modification of the boundary term gives outcomes that can be interpreted as if we were exploiting the gauge invariance of GR, that is always present in the choice of the lapse and shift functions.
 In this way, in our Lagrangian the boundary term has been integrated by parts in order to get rid of second order derivatives, and it has a nature closer to the main spirit of the teleparallel framework, which is to obtain a Lagrangian with only first order derivatives on the metric tensor (or the tetrad, in the case of metric teleparallel gravity).

-One of the conclusions from our considerations is that the Hamiltonian and the Hamiltonian constraint in STEGR are different than in the general relativity case.
+One of the conclusions from our considerations is that the Hamiltonian, the Hamiltonian constraint, and the Hamilton equations for $\pi^{ij}$ in STEGR are different than in the general relativity case.
 This difference is presented explicitly for a simple case of a spherically symmetric spacetime.
-The expression for the Hamiltonian constraint is simpler, which proves analytically that STEGR could present advantages for numerical relativity, although numerical proof and applications to modified gravity based on the symmetric teleparallel framework are left for future work.\\
+The expression for the Hamiltonian constraint is simpler, which proves analytically that STEGR could present advantages for numerical relativity.
+A numerical proof of this claim, the consequences of our approach for hyperbolicity in spherical symmetry, and applications to modified gravity based on the symmetric teleparallel framework are left for future work.\\

-{\bf Acknowledgments.} M. J. G. is grateful to Miguel Bezares, Daniel Blixt and Laur Järv for helpful discussions and comments, to Alexey Golovnev and Tomi Koivisto for their comments in the first version of the manuscript, and to Marie Femke Jaarma for her encouragement during the last stages of this work.
-The computations presented in this manuscript have partially relied in xAct \cite{xAct} and xPPN \cite{Hohmann:2020muq}.
+{\bf Acknowledgments.} M. J. G. is grateful to Miguel Bezares, Daniel Blixt and Laur Järv for helpful discussions and comments, to Alexey Golovnev and Tomi Koivisto for their comments in the first version of the manuscript, to Laxmipriya Pati for corrections to the second version of the manuscript, and to Marie Femke Jaarma for her encouragement during the last stages of this work.
+The computations in this paper have been partially assisted or checked with Cadabra 2.0 \cite{{Peeters:2006kp,Peeters:2007wn,Peeters:2018dyg}}.
 M. J. G. has been supported by the Estonian Research Council grant PSG910 ``Theoretical frameworks for numerical modified gravity''.